3 Meanings

 It makes me dizzy, dizzy, dizzy in my head

-What time is it? he asked me sitting up
+What time is it? he asked me, sitting up

-Love that villain on the run
+Love that villan on the run

 He's got me spinning 'round and falling on my head